 - iPhone 11 Pro Max having a huge 3,969 mAh which Apple claims lasts up to 5 hours compared to the iPhone XS Max.

 Reviewers have had favourable results with their battery life across all the iPhone 11 models while testing, easily lasting a day of use without having to recharge.

 The removal of 3D Touch has definitely helped provide extra space for the increased battery capacity and while the iPhone 11 range is slightly heavier, the trade-off with better battery life is most welcome.

 The iPhone 11 is the iPhone the majority of users should consider moving to if you’re in the market for an upgrade.
 It includes many of the features the more expensive iPhone 11 Pro has without feeling like you're missing out on any key features, plus it comes in more colour options than the Pro models.

-Although the regular model misses out on such features as a telephoto zoom lens and a punchier OLED display, it's still an excellent choice for those upgrading from iPhone 6, 7, 8 or even the iPhone XR, especially with its lower price and ultra-wide lens capability.
+Although the regular model misses out on telephoto zoom lens and a punchier OLED display, it's still an excellent choice for those upgrading from iPhone 6, 7, 8 or even the iPhone XR, especially with its lower price and ultra-wide lens capability.

 Pricing starts at $1,199 for the iPhone 11 64GB and, $1,749 and $1,899 for the 64GB version of the iPhone Pro and Pro Max respectively.
-While we're huge fans of the Pro and Pro Max, the value isn't as strong as the regular iPhone 11 with it offering better bang for your buck.
+While we're huge fans of the Pro and Pro Max, the value isn't as strong as the regular iPhone 11 which offers incredible bang for your buck.